viklund/courses/ngsintro/1609/labs/loops-lab.md

 This is one of the main points of using variables, that you don't have to change the code or script but you can still make it behave differently depending on the values of the variables.

 You can also do mathematics with variables, but we have to tell bash that we want to do calculations first.
-We do this by wrapping the calculations inside a dollar sign (telling bash it's a vaiable) and double parantasese, i.e. $((5+5))
+We do this by wrapping the calculations inside a dollar sign (telling bash it's a variable) and double parentheses, i.e. $((5+5))

 ```bash
 $ a=4
 $ echo $a squared is $(($a*$a))
 ```

-**Exercise:** Write a echo command that will print out the volume of a [rectangular cuboid](https://www.mathsisfun.com/cuboid.html), with the side lenghts specified by variables named `x`, `y`, and `z`.
+**Exercise:** Write a echo command that will print out the volume of a [rectangular cuboid](https://www.mathsisfun.com/cuboid.html), with the side lengths specified by variables named `x`, `y`, and `z`.
 To see that it works correctly, the volume of a rectangular cuboid with sides 5,5,5 is 125, and for 4,5,10 is 200.

 If you get stuck, the solution will be below.